Skip to Content

 Have you been charged with assault?
 Call our firm (901) 509-9112 or contact us online for experienced legal representation.

-What Is An Assault Charge?
+What Is an Assault Charge?

 An assault charge refers to a criminal charge that is typically brought against an individual who is alleged to have intentionally and unlawfully caused apprehension of imminent physical harm or injury to another person.